zammad/zammad-org/src/de/documentation/use/guides/two-factor-auth.md

 Initially, you will be presented with an empty side panel instructing you to **Set Up** your first key.

-![Screenshots shows security key authentication configuration](/screenshots/two-factor-auth-usage/2fa-security-key-panel.png)
+![Screenshot shows security key authentication configuration](/screenshots/two-factor-auth-usage/2fa-security-key-panel.png)

 Then, enter a descriptive **Name for this security key** you will be